 Que is not used after the prepositions sin, por, or para because such combinations could be confused with the adverbial conjunctions sin que, porque, and para que.

-Quien (and its plural form quienes) is used when the antecedent refers to a person and there is also a short distance between the antecedent and relative pronoun (usually a comma or a one or two syllable preposition).
-It's also used after certain prepositions, like para and con.
+Quien (and its plural form quienes) is used when the antecedent refers to a person and is separated from the antecedent (usually by a comma or preposition).
+It's commonly used after prepositions like para and con.

-El que and el cual (and their other forms) are not very common in speech, but are much more so in written Spanish.
-They each have four forms that much with the antecedent in number and gender.
+El que and el cual (and their related forms) are not very common in speech, but are much more so in written Spanish.
+They each have four forms that match the antecedent in number and gender.

-El que and its other forms (la que, los que, las que) must agree in gender and number with the noun they modify.
+El que and its related forms (la que , los que , las que ) must agree in gender and number with the nouns they modify.
 El que is generally used when there is more distance between the antecedent and the relative pronoun, such as a comma or a one-word preposition.
 It can be used with the prepositions sin, por, and para instead of just plain que to help avoid confusion with sin que, porque, and para que.

-El cual and its accompanying forms (la cual, los cuales, las cuales) also must match the antecedent they refer to in number and gender.
-They're used when there is the more distance between the antecedent and the relative pronoun, such as when a compound preposition is used.
+El cual and its related forms (la cual , los cuales , las cuales ) also must match the antecedent they refer to in number and gender.
+They're used when there is more distance between the antecedent and the relative pronoun, such as when a compound preposition is used.